m4tchka/Planned-VN-style-game/README.md

 <br>

 ### Each Chapter is an array of scene objects:
-- Each Scene object is an array of "dialogue" object (i.e. what changes on screen between each click")
+- In each Scene object is an array of "dialogue" object (i.e. what changes on screen between each click")
     + Each dialogue object contains several keys:
         - Name
         - Dialogue